 The various factors described above necessitated an increase in the operating budget to sustain current service levels and provide resources for the expected enrollment growth and opening new facilities, and for a limited number of new and expansion initiatives.
 However, we are cognizant of the economic environment at the state and local level and the impact that may have on our funding from both sources.
-Therefore, the proposed county budget request asks for funding to cover only our sustaining operations, student growth and opening new schools.
-We have redirected current county funding to pay for the required increases in program expansions and new initiatives.
+Therefore, the adopted county budget has identified budget reductions and redirections to cover our local costs for sustaining operations, student growth, opening new schools and the required increases in program expansions and new initiatives.
 The details of the budget reductions and redirections are fully explained in the 2010-11 Program Changes later in this section.